enort/TrailFinder/README.md

 TrailFinder is an application that will allow users to view trails near them as well as custom user created hike events.
 These events will be created with an associated user profile and contain information such as the distance the hike event will be, when it is scheduled, and where it starts geographically.

+## Additional Needs

+The application will require the installation of JUnit4 library after cloning.

 ## Authors
-Konrad Schaller (Backend and service layer)
+Konrad Schaller (Backend and service layer),
-Adam Holt (UI Specialist)
+Adam Holt (UI Specialist),
 Eric Nortmann (Product Owner/Scrum Master/Repo Manager)